kbilsted/CommodoreBasicReformatter/README.md

 	280 rr = rq*rnd(0) : dim r(nr),p(nr) : r = nr
 	290 print ""."" : for i = 1 to 80 : poke vl,5 : poke vl,0

-which is much nicer.
+which is much nicer to the eye.

+### 3.1 `--split-lines`
  But we can improve readability even more by using the `--split-lines` flag.
 Then the code becomes

 	250 vl = 54296
 	251 ad = 54277